 For example, asking your client 'Do you feel anxious when that happens?' would probably lead them to say 'yes' as long as anxiety was somewhere in the right area.
 But asking specifically about anxiety reflects what we think the client feels, instead of letting them tell us about it.

 When we're trying to get right into the client's world and see things from their point of view, we need their own descriptors.

 Clients come to you because there is something in their world they want to change.
 Some already know what the answer is.
 A weight control client, for example, may be aware that eating less and exercising more will get them to their ideal healthy body weight, but they need your help to achieve that.
 Other clients have little or no idea what will work for them, and then you'll need to help them identify the right solutions as well as to put them in place.

-Either way, your job as a therapist is not to have a series of 'off the shelf' answers at your finger tips.
+Either way, your job as a therapist is not to have a series of 'off the shelf' answers at your fingertips.
 Just as your client's worlds are different, their solutions may be too.
-Your role is one of facilitation and empowerment, rather than manipulation and control, so the goal of really effective therapy is find the changes that are helpful - and practical - for each individual client.
+Your role is one of facilitation and empowerment, rather than manipulation and control, so the goal of really effective therapy is finding the changes that are helpful - and practical - for each individual client.